geekq/vim-go/README.md

 vim-pathogen bundle for golang syntax highlighting

-Ubuntu 12.04 comes with prebuilt packages for go and go syntax highlighting and you can install go easily with
+Ubuntu 12.04 comes with prebuilt packages for go and go syntax highlighting.
+You can install easily with

     sudo apt-get install golang